 Consumer demands have changed a lot in the past few years.
 People expect their online orders to be packed, shipped, and delivered on the same day they order it.
-With Amazon offering day-of delivery or 2-day delivery at worst, retailers need to step up their use of logistics technology in order to keep up with customer demands.
-There are many ways to achieve last mile delivery as a retailer, but here are a few of the most commonly used methods:
+With Amazon offering same day delivery, retailers who want to remain relevant need to think about improving their own delivery experiences in order to keep up with customer demands.
+In this article we will look at innovative ways for retailers to stay at the forefront of the logistics technology industry in order to improve the delivery experience for your customers.

 IN-SOURCED DELIVERY TRUCKS